Studying Abroad: New Perspectives On The United States

 My classes on Social Movements and Globalization are both a mix of lecture and discussion.
-I have learned a lot not only from my professors but also my peers on their views on Mexican politics, and the effects of globalization, neoliberalism, and neo-imperialism.
+I have learned a lot not only from my professors but also my peers view on Mexican politics, and the effects of globalization, neoliberalism, and neo-imperialism.
 It is a completely different experience taking this course abroad, not only because it is all in Spanish, but also because most of my peers are acutely aware of the effects of neoliberal policies, especially from the United States, and the harmful effects and causes of globalization.
 At times, it seems that people here know more about the policies of the United States than my peers back home.

 For people going to study abroad in a country with a complex relationship with your home country, I suggest taking classes where you have the opportunity to learn about your home country from the perspective of local students.
 These types of classes provide opportunities to discuss themes unique to the country in which you are studying.

 My dance classes are also a source of growth and cross-cultural understanding.
 The National Dances of Mexico class is very intense and demanding.
-However, through readings and learning the steps of each dance, I am learning a lot about the history and spirit of Mexican culture that would not be possible in a “typical” classroom.
+However, through readings and learning the steps of each dance, I am also learning a lot about the history and spirit of Mexican culture that would not be possible in a “typical” classroom.

 Whether you have experience or not, take an art class that is related to your study abroad country.
 Dance is central to so many cultures, and is a way to “get to know” a country not only intellectually, but corporally.